jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 * Embedded.

 Standalone is a classical approach for implementing a new language.
-It involves implementing the language from scratch, everything that you need in a language has to be developed, no concessions are made, everything about this language is tailored specifically to the problem domain.
-However, the nature of the approach makes it very costly thus standalone DSLs are rarely developed.
+It involves implementing the language from scratch: everything that you need in a language has to be developed, no concessions are made.
+The characteristics of this language is tailored specifically to the problem domain.
+However, the drawback of this approach makes it very costly, as a result standalone DSLs are rarely developed.

-Embedding DSLs can be implemented by extending a GPL, this approach uses the existing language constructs to build the language.
+Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
 They share the generic features of the base language thus the embedded DSL offer their domain specific expressive power as well as the additional power of its base GPL.
-Embedded DSLs often extends functional languages - the features part of this class of languages makes developing embedded DSL easier.
+Embedded DSLs often extends functional languages - features part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.

 {Semantics as folds}
 The nature of functional languages has meant that its programs are referentially transparent or _pure_.
 With no state or side-effects, many computation are naturally expressed as recursive functions.
-Unsurprisingly, many share the same recursive patterns that can be abstracted away.
+Unsurprisingly, many share the same recursive patterns which can be abstracted away.
 An example that many functional programmers will familiar with is  _fold_ as a stardard recursive operator, it captures the common pattern of traversing and processing a list.
-The abundance of the uses of recursion does not end there, in fact, the denotational semantics of a program can be structured and characterised by folding over its syntax[1].
+The abundance of recursion does not end there, in fact, the denotational semantics of a program can be structured and characterised by folding over its syntax[1].
 This is why we can fold DSL with great success [2].